mangila/pokedex-java/backstage/README.md

 ## To Run

-To compile everything, install, and generate native executables for your host system:
+Native images are generated based on your OS

-- `mvn -U clean install` - Compiles and installs all modules.
+- `mvn -U clean install` - Compiles,tests and installs all modules.
-- `mvn native:compile -Pnative -DskipTests` - Generates native executables.
+- `mvn native:compile -Pnative` - Generates native executables.
 Note that this might take some time.
+- `mvn -PnativeTest test` - Run native image tests

 ## Requirements